“Walk in Newness of Life” (Romans 6:4)

-The application for the FALL and SPRING programs consist of:
+The application for all programs consists of:

-2. Recommendation of Bishop / superior with background certification.
+2. Recommendation of Bishop / Superior with background certification.

 3. Medical report

-Acceptance is made on a first come, first serve basis after all documents have been received in our Rome office from one year to two months prior to the session (the sooner, the better as the program in both semesters can fill up quickly).
-We advise prospective Institute participants to first FAX or e-mail all the papers to our office.
+Acceptance is made on a first come, first served basis after all documents have been received in our Rome office from one year to two months prior to the session (the sooner, the better as the program in both semesters can fill up quickly).
+We advise prospective Institute participants to first FAX or email all the papers to our office.
 Then MAIL us the originals (including a passport-sized photo).
 If you are interested, we advise you to apply immediately, realizing that details are subject to change.

 See here for “Application Information”.